 “Daniel Savage creates work with clean lines and primary colors that make for bold yet delicate animations.”

-The internet would be a gloomy place without animators and illustrators like Daniel Savage.
-Across websites, online magazines, brand identities and basically images that look neat and that move, when Dan’s involved it means a smile is on the horizon.
-This Los Angeles-based graphic artist and self-taught animation director has the power to bring excellent executed brightness to whatever brief is presented to him.
-This may be why he so often illustrates lengthy tech editorial pieces, or adds his cartoonish but classic illustrations to aid scary tech companies into appearing more user-friendly.
-His wonderful monochrome 2016 animation Look-See brought him a lot of attention and allowed him to push himself in ways he had not yet done.
+The internet would be a gloomy place without animators and illustrators like Daniel Savage, a graphic artist and self-taught animation director based in Los Angeles.
+Across brand identities, editorial, animation and illustration, whenever Dan’s involved it means a smile is on the horizon.
+Often illustrating lengthy editorial pieces or adding his cartoonish charm to help scary tech companies appear more user-friendly, he has the power to bring excellently executed brightness to whatever brief is presented to him.
+His wonderful monochrome 2016 animation Look-See brought him a lot of attention and allowed him to push himself to a level he had not yet achieved.
 “Creating my short film Look-See was a project that lead me to looking deeper and putting more of myself into the work,” he explains.
-“This also led to my first The New Yorker commission which was a pretty cool moment and definitely makes the title 'illustrator' feel official.”
+“This also led to my first New Yorker commission which was a pretty cool moment and definitely makes the title 'illustrator' feel official.”